Fees for Providing Information to FOISA Requests

 There is a separate charging procedure for information that is made accessible via the University's Publication Scheme.
 This procedure is contained in the Introduction to the Publication Scheme.
 Any fees for information made available by the Publication Scheme must be clearly stated in the relevant section of the Publication Scheme.

-It is essential that all actions, calculations, & decisions in the processing of an information request that involves the payment of a fee are recorded as an audit trail.
+It is essential that all actions, calculations, and decisions in the processing of an information request involving the payment of a fee are recorded to provide an audit trail.

 How to calculate the estimated cost

 All estimates of the cost must be precise, justifiable, and documented.
 Any cost estimate must not exceed the actual cost price.
 The Scottish Information Commissioner, if the case went to an appeal, may require evidence as to how costs were attributed.
 The Data Protection and Freedom of Information Office is ready to give advice on calculating estimated costs.

 - Provide a detailed breakdown of the tasks involved in answering the information request.

 - The estimated costs cover the cost of specific staff time, reprographics costs, plus postage and packaging.

 - Estimate the staff time to just locate, retrieve and reproduce the information.
 Include any reasonable amount of managerial time.

 - Exclude the any costs involved in determining whether the information is held and determining whether any exemptions might apply.